 3,000 – 600 = 2,400 calories per day

-Step 3: Workout a Macro Split That Fits Your Goals
+Step 3: Find a Macro Split That Fits Your Weight Loss Goals

 Okay, so now that you’ve found a calorie target that will lead to weight loss, you’re ready to start divvying up your calories to create a macro split (AKA macro ratio).
 Unfortunately, there is no one macro split that is ideal for everybody.

 Instead, organizations like the NIH and the USDA have developed daily intake recommendations based on a set of “acceptable” ranges for each macronutrient.
 You will most likely need to experiment within these ranges until you find the ratio that works best for you.